HewlettPackard/fusion-opt/README.md

 However, current methods primarily focus on single-task scenarios, which start the optimization process from scratch when tackling a new function, neglecting the opportunity to leverage knowledge from related functions.
 We propose to tackle this issue by leveraging Meta-Learning and introducing Meta Bayesian Optimization with Human Feedback (MBO-HF), an explainable human-in-the-loop framework for Meta Bayesian Optimization (Meta-BO).
 MBO-HF utilizes a Transformer Neural Process (TNP) to construct an adaptable surrogate model.
 This surrogate model, coupled with MBO-HF’s novel acquisition function (AF), suggests candidate points to human users.
 Additionally, MBO-HF integratesH an explainable framework, leveraging Shapley values to provide explanations about the candidates, helping human users make informed decisions regarding the next best point to evaluate.
 We demonstrate that MBO-HF surpasses the state-of-the-art on human-AI collaborative BO in experiments on five different hyperparameter optimization benchmarks and a real-world task of battery design.
 MBO-HF can also be used for optimizations used for Inertial Confinement Fusion.

+## Documentation and Installation
+Refer to the [docs](https://hewlettpackard.github.io/fusion-opt/) for documentation of the Fusion-opt.

 <h1>Quick Start Guide</h1>
 <h2>Prerequisites</h2>
 Python3.9